- Smooth, economical engines

 The 2.0-litre four-cylinder turbocharged TSI petrol engine in the GTI produces 230hp – the same as the previous Performance Pack, which, along with 350Nm of pulling power, means it can sprint from 0-62mph in 6.4 seconds.

 It’s not just about the raw numbers with the Golf; it’s the way it goes about dispensing that performance that really impresses.
 With a wonderfully smooth and linear power delivery no matter where you are in the engine’s rev-range, there is instant grunt available.

 Available with a six-speed manual or seven-speed DSG twin-clutch automatic, the former is more involving, while the latter does make for a relentless display of constant performance.

-The optional GTI Performance Pack (above) nudges peak power up by 15hp to 245hp from 2017 – at the same time adding larger brakes and a mechanical limited slip differential to improve its cornering prowess even further.
-Speed figures for the 2017 version are yet to be released.
+GTI Performance became the standard offering from 2017, with peak power nudging-up by 15hp to 245hp, at the same time adding larger brakes and a mechanical limited slip differential to improve its cornering prowess even further.

 Even higher performance Golf R